-10 cordance with paragraph (6)) will be accredited.

-- "(6) The State's definition of a postsecondary certification, credential, or degree, as such term applies to the requirement described in paragraph (5). - "(7) A description of the agreements that the State will enter into with institutions that provide postsecondary education and postsecondary education courses or programs that are accredited under the alternative accreditation system for purposes of accreditation regarding requirements for learning outcomes or labor market outcomes, in lieu of the requirements described under section 496(a)(5). - "(8) A description of the agreements that the State will enter into with institutions that provide postsecondary education and postsecondary education courses or programs that are accredited under the alternative accreditation system for purposes of accreditation regarding requirements for instructional time, in lieu of the requirements described under section 481(a)(2).
+1 program that is accredited under the State al- 2 ternative accreditation system, if available.
+3 "(5) An assurance by the State that under the 4 State alternative accreditation system, only institu- 5 tions that provide postsecondary education and post- 6 secondary education courses or programs that pro- 7 vide a postsecondary certification, credential, or de- 8 gree, or credits toward a postsecondary certification, 9 credential, or degree (as defined by the State in ac- 10 cordance with paragraph (6)) will be accredited.
+11 "(6) The State's definition of a postsecondary 12 certification, credential, or degree, as such term ap- 13 plies to the requirement described in paragraph (5).
+14 "(7) A description of the agreements that the 15 State will enter into with institutions that provide 16 postsecondary education and postsecondary edu- 17 cation courses or programs that are accredited 18 under the alternative accreditation system for pur- 19 poses of accreditation regarding requirements for 20 learning outcomes or labor market outcomes, in lieu 21 of the requirements described under section 22 496(a)(5).
+23 "(8) A description of the agreements that the cation courses or programs that are accredited under the alternative accreditation system for pur poses of accreditation regarding requirements for in structional time, in lieu of the requirements de scribed under section 481(a)(2).